ubc-cpen400a/assignments/README.md

-# UBC CPEN 400A: Building Modern Web Applications (Winter 2019)
+# University of British Columbia - CPEN 400A (Winter 2019)